 Sublime means elevated, expanded, lofty, complete, absolute, supreme.
 God is so holy that it requires the Holy Spirit to reveal the knowledge of the holy to us!
 And when we begin to understand it - it causes astonishment and awe and godly reverence and fear.

 God is not ten times or a hundred times holier than us.
-He is not the best we know bettered.
+He is not a better version of the best holiness we know.
 He is infinitely holier than us.
+He is in an entirely different category of holiness and He is the only member!